 I like to think my Walmart is staffed with fairly good cashiers, but none of the ones I’ve talked to have known anything about the eReceipt.
 I’ve put together today’s post with trial and error.
 If you discover something new (like google voice numbers work), leave a comment.
 I won’t be able to test anything for about two weeks due to travel schedules.

-My initial interest was piqued when I noticed a new POS welcome screen.
+My initial interest in the Walmart update was piqued when I noticed a new POS welcome screen.
 When you approach the new POS system you’ll see two options, one to cancel, and the other to be given an eReceipt:

 Once you do this your transaction processes as any other would, and the physical receipt prints out without any issues.
 On the bottom of the physical receipt will be a 2D QR Barcode which you can scan to retrieve your receipt online: